gracelang/language/languageSpec/spec.md

 Statements are terminated by line breaks when the following line has the same or lesser indentation than the indentation of the line containing the start of the current statement.
 Statements may optionally be terminated by semicolons.

-All changes in identation must be by *two* or more spaces; a change of a single space is always treated as an error.
+All changes in indentation must be by *two* or more spaces; a change of a single space is always treated as an error.

 **Example code with punctuation**